 We have seen again and again how the many good forces tend to work apart from each other and too far away from where decisions are made.

-We will be running small test sessions in the spring and summer of 2021, and starting up our first Pollinator Class from September 2021 to May 2022.
-We aim to have at least three classes running by the beginning of 2022, at least one of which will be at the Øresundskollegium.
+We aim to have at least three classes running by the beginning of 2023, at least one of which will be local in Copenhagen.